 Usually, my work consists of a lot of new builds, working with blank slates after a Custom Home Builder has built a home.
 As of late, the projects coming my way are those of older homes in need of some new life.
 And I couldn’t be happier.
-While new builds are exciting in their own right, I just love coming into a home with history and giving it a modern update that aligns with my clients style.
-There’s also a charm in older homes that you just can manufacture in a new build.
+While new builds are exciting in their own right, I just love coming into a home with history and giving it a modern update that aligns with my client’s style.
+There’s also a charm in older homes that you just can’t manufacture in a new build.
+When older homes get renovated, there is the potential to add quite a lot of money onto the property if the homeowner ever decided to sell it on.
+However, if an older home does undergo renovations, the owner does need to let their insurance company know usually.
+This allows the owner to check that these new upgrades to the house are covered in their current policy.
+Home insurance is obviously important, so it’s worth checking that before anything happens to the house.
+There is more info here about why insurance companies need to be informed of any renovations made to the home.

 The 1925 colonial in the Montlake neighborhood of Seattle is home to a family of four, who wanted to stay true to the colonial style of the house, while adding modern updates.
 The transformation included superficial aspects like paint and new floors and structural elements, like a 500 square foot addition.